-Over 70 countries still criminalize same-sex relations.
-Conservative forces are increasingly assertive and vocal in their concerted effort to spread anti-abortion, anti-LGBTIQ+, and anti-SRHR messages globally.
+Over 70 countries criminalize homosexuality.
+Conservative forces are becoming increasingly assertive and vocal in their concerted effort to spread anti-abortion, anti-LGBTIQ+, and anti-SRHR messages globally.
 This renders people with diverse sexual orientations and gender identities particularly vulnerable to discriminatory laws, policies, and practices and has a considerable impact on their human rights, public health, and economic development.